Fun with link-functions

 set.seed(123)

-dat <- epilepsy
+dat <- epilepsy # get the dataset

 # a simple model fitting number of epileptic seizure by the treatment (0 or 1)